LogoLogo

 It's easy to get started with Halo Security.
 Initial onboarding can be completed in as little as a few hours.
 In this guide, we'll dive into our recommended steps for getting started.

 Let us help!
 Our security engineers are always happy to configure your account for you.
-Just schedule a security review.
+Just .

 Preparation